 Gain critical genetic insight into bacteria and viruses with microbial sequencing.
 Whether you are performing metagenomics studies, or monitoring disease outbreaks, our broad base of microbial next-generation sequencing (NGS) methods will help you discover answers, faster and more efficiently than you ever thought possible.

-Industry-leading reagents and software allow you move seamlessly though the sequencing workflow, from sample preparation to biological interpretation of data.
+User-friendly reagents and software allow you move seamlessly though the sequencing workflow, from sample preparation to biological interpretation of data.
 Learn more about a variety of microbial sequencing methods below.

 NGS-based whole-genome sequencing (WGS) allows microbiology researchers to sequence hundreds of organisms with the power of multiplexing.
-Unlike traditional methods, no labor intensive cloning steps are needed.Learn More About Microbial WGS
+Unlike traditional methods, no labor-intensive cloning steps are needed.Learn More About Microbial WGS

 At AGBT 2024, Illumina presented several studies, highlighting improvements to NextSeq Systems and moreRead Article